We’ve covered what Proof of Work and Proof of Stake is, but what is PaaS?

 In this article, we’re making this rather complicated-sounding term easy to understand as we explore where it came from, what it means, and why it’s likely to keep popping up in the crypto realm.

 What Is PaaS?

 PaaS stands for Platform as a Service and refers to a cloud delivery service that uses third-party cloud service providers.
-“As a service” indicates that the cloud computing service is provided by a third party.
-These platforms are able to provide access to all the code necessary to develop and run applications while not having to maintain the infrastructure.
+“As a service” indicates that the cloud computing service is provided by a third party, rather than the user having to manage their own hardware and software.

 The History of PaaS

 PaaS first appeared in 2005 as Zimki under the company Fontago.
 Zimki allowed users to build and deploy web services and applications through its code execution platform.

 That same year the Google App Engine was launched allowing users to create web services and applications using languages like Go, PHP, Node.js, Java and Python.